 - Where shoppers go to find the books that help them spread holiday cheer

 In order to help with this perplexing question, we’ve asked Lulu readers about their shopping habits and decisions, and there’s great news!
 For starters, over 70% of the nearly 1,200 respondents give more than 3 books as gifts over the holidays.

 So, what are these shoppers buying and how do they decide what to purchase?
 There are many factors that go into the decision-making process for Lulu readers.
 Let’s start by looking at one of the more fundamental pieces of the gift-giving puzzle—the price.
 According to the Lulu readers, $30 is the magic number when they’re considering a book to give for the holidays with nearly 90% of respondents saying they’ll pay between $5 and $30.

 How much, on average, are people spending on a book for a holiday gift

 Now that we know Lulu readers are most likely to purchase and give hardcover books that fall below the $30 price point as they share their holiday cheer, let’s take a closer look at how gift-givers decide which books to give as gifts.
 When we asked the respondents about how they decided which books to give, an overwhelming majority of Lulu readers indicated that they rely most heavily on online research.
 This means that an online presence that effectively markets your book to the desired audience is critical to your success gaining holiday sales.
-Notably, the second most common way gift-givers found books to give as gifts was by giving books that they have already enjoyed and believe their friends and family will love, too.
+Notably, the second most common way gift-givers found books to give as gifts was by giving books that they have already enjoyed and believed their friends and family will love, too.